Julien-res/Script_thesis/README.md

             'embedsignature': True,
             }
 ```
-After That, you need to call `python setup.py build_ext --inplace` in console.
-You can then proceed to `cp` your packages.

 As peps, theia, landsat, etc...
 Polymer need credential to download ancillary datas.
 You need an account from [EARTHDATA](https://urs.earthdata.nasa.gov) as well explained [here](https://wiki.earthdata.nasa.gov/display/EL/How+To+Access+Data+With+cURL+And+Wget)
 Then store those credential in a new file named `earthdata.credential` in `Script_thesis/Polymer/` (All the work to request server for coockies, etc... is done in the .oar file.)